 This type of diarrhea can have several causes, such as infection by viruses, bacteria or protozoa, inflammatory bowel disease, ulcerative colitis, chronic pancreatitis, Crohn's disease, irritable bowel syndrome, bowel tumor, celiac disease and others.
 Treatment for chronic diarrhea is done based on the correct diagnosis of the cause of the problem.

-In these cases, the onset of fever is common and it is necessary to go to the doctor for blood and stools tests to identify the cause of the problem and follow the appropriate treatment.
+In these cases, the onset of a fever is common and it is necessary to go to the doctor for blood and stools tests to identify the cause of the problem and follow the appropriate treatment.

 When to go to the doctor